Alzheimer's Advocacy in

 - To raise awareness about Alzheimer's and related dementias among all legislators and state agencies and

-- To advocate for funding for year four of the Michigan Dementia Care and Support Pilot Program.
+- To advocate for funding for the Michigan Dementia Care and Support Program.

 This is an opportunity to tell your story of your family's journey with Alzheimer's or a related dementia to your state legislators and to ask for their support.
-Registration for this event will open in 2018.
+To Register Click Here.

 Michigan Great Lakes